RhetTbull/osxphotos/README.md

   --no-comment                    Search for photos with no comments.
   --has-likes                     Search for photos that have likes.
   --no-likes                      Search for photos with no likes.
+  --is-reference                  Search for photos that were imported as
+                                  referenced files (not copied into Photos
+                                  library).
   --missing                       Export only photos missing from the Photos
                                   library; must be used with --download-missing.
   --deleted                       Include photos from the 'Recently Deleted'